jaydenshah/disisnotcord/README.md

 This is a very basic website that allows you to send messages between two accounts.
 It is like a clone of Discord but much worse.
-It is coded in Python using Flask and SQLAlchemy.
+It is coded in Python and HTML using Flask and SQLAlchemy.
 It uses sockets to update the client webpage as messages are sent.

 ## Features